mjc-school/MJC-School/stage #3/module #3. ORM/lesson #4. JPQL & HQL/content.md

-JPQL & HQL
+# JPQL & HQL

 ## Materials
-* 4.1.
-JPQL & HQL
++ Overview
-* 4.2.
-JPA Query API
++ JPA Query API
-  * 4.2.1.
-Query Parameters in JPA
-  * 4.2.2.
-Running JPA Queries
-  * 4.2.3.
-JPQL Statement types
-    * 4.2.3.1.
-JPQL Select statements
-    * 4.2.3.2.
-JPQL Update statements
-    * 4.2.3.3.
-JPQL Delete statements
-* 4.3.
-Hibernate Query Language (HQL)
++ Hibernate Query Language (HQL)

-  * 4.3.1.
-HQL.
-Advantages
-  * 4.3.2.
-Hibernate Query API
-  * 4.3.3.
-Query Parameters in HQL
-  * 4.3.4.
-Running HQL Queries
-  * 4.3.5.
-HQL Statement types
-    * 4.3.5.1.
-HQL Select statements
-    * 4.3.5.2.
-HQL Update statements
-    * 4.3.5.3.
-HQL Delete statements
-    * 4.3.5.4.
-HQL Insert statements
+## Overview
 The JPA Query Language (JPQL) can be considered as an object oriented version of SQL.
 Users familiar with SQL should find JPQL very easy to learn and use. </br>
 The **JPA Criteria API** provides an alternative way for building dynamic queries,  based on Java objects that represent query elements (replacing string based JPQL).</br>
-JPA also provides a way for building static queries, as **named queries**, using the **@NamedQuery** and **@NamedQueries** annotations.
+JPA also provides a way for building static queries, as **named queries**, using the @NamedQuery and
+@NamedQueries annotations.
 It is considered to be a good practice in JPA to prefer named queries over dynamic queries when possible.

-### 4.1.
-JPQL & HQL
 The Hibernate Query Language (HQL) and Java Persistence Query Language (JPQL) are both object model focused query languages similar in nature to SQL.
 JPQL is a heavily-inspired-by subset of HQL.
 A JPQL query is always a valid HQL query, the reverse is not true, however.

-### 4.2.
-JPA Query API
+## JPA Query API
-In JPA the query is represented by _**javax.persistence.Query**_ or _**javax.persistence.TypedQuery**_ as obtained from the **EntityManager**.
+In JPA the query is represented by _javax.persistence.Query_ or _javax.persistence.TypedQuery_ as obtained from the EntityManager.
 The create an inline Query or TypedQuery, you need to use the EntityManager#createQuery method

     Query query = entityManager.createQuery(
     "select c from Customer c where p.name like :name");